isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-06-13-post-Environmental Crime Money Laundering National Risk Assessment.md

 <ol data-tight="true" class="tight">
 <li>
 <p>Environmental crimes and the laundering of their proceeds endanger the
-environment and have a far-reaching impact.</p>
+environment and have a <strong>far-reaching impact</strong>.</p>
 </li>
 <li>
-<p>Criminals could launder proceeds from environmental goods though layering,
+<p><strong>Criminals could launder proceeds from environmental goods</strong>  <strong>though layering,</strong> under
-under the guise of loans or payments, and using cash deposits, electronic payments, and third-party wire transfers.</p>
+the guise of loans or payments, and using cash deposits, electronic payments, and third-party wire transfers.</p>
 </li>
 <li>
-<p>Criminals may use shell companies to hide beneficial owners to launder
+<p><strong>Criminals may use shell companies to hide beneficial owners to launder proceeds</strong> from
-proceeds from environmental crimes such as illegal mining.</p>
+environmental crimes such as illegal mining.</p>
 </li>
 <li>
 <p>Proceeds from environmental crimes, or from corruption, bribery, or tax
-evasion linked to environmental crimes, may be used to purchase precious stones, precious metals, or precious products (PSPM) to hide the illicit origin of these funds.</p>
+evasion linked to environmental crimes, may be used to purchase precious stones, precious metals, or precious products (PSPM) to <strong>hide the illicit origin of these funds</strong>.</p>
 </li>
 </ol>
 <p><strong>What can you do?</strong>